 Milestones are the indicators in your business journey that help you identify how far you’ve come and what you need to do to reach your targets.
 They help simplify your actions into manageable and perceivable day-to-day activities.

-Writing SMART goals and setting milestones is essential for your business to succeed.
+Writing SMART goals and setting milestones are essential for your business to succeed.
 Milestones help you:

 - Map out your goals with relevant metrics to track progress